keijiro/ProbePolisher/README.md

 Baking polishable probes (Pro only)
 -----------------------------------

-*For baking polishable probes you need Unity Pro.
+**Note** - *For baking polishable probes you need Unity Pro.
 However you can use pre-baked probes even on Unity Basic (some pre-baked probes are included in the package).*

 1. Set up the scene for baking as you like.
 2. Create a *baking jig* from "Create" -> "Baking Rig".